toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2023/swiftnio-tutorial-the-echo-server/index.md

 ---
 type: post
-slug: swiftnio-tutorial-the-echo-server
 title: SwiftNIO tutorial - The echo server
 description: This is a beginner's guide to learn the basics of the SwiftNIO network app framework by building a basic TCP echo server.
 publication: 2023-01-26 16:20:00
-tags: Swift, SwiftNIO
+tags:
+    - server
 authors:
     - tibor-bodecs
 ---

 ## Intoducing SwiftNIO